ojhavk/ojhavk.github.io/oresearch.md

 <!-- <sub>[Research Supervision](#research-supervision)</sub> -->

 I work on Deep Learning and Machine Learning.
-My recent major focus has been Adversarial Deep Learning and Neural Architecture Search and Analysis.
+My recent major focus has been on Adversarial Deep Learning, Neural Architecture Search, and Analysis.
 I apply Artificial Intelligence to solve complex Engineering and Science problems of a highly interdisciplinary nature.
 I am open to collaborating with researchers from a diverse range of disciplines.
-My recent major interdisciplinary works include Flood Monitoring, Climate Science, Civil Engineering, and System Biology.
+My recent major interdisciplinary works include Flood Monitoring, Climate Science, Civil Engineering, and Systems Biology.
 I encourage you to walk through some examples of research work on this page.

 <!-- Example of our work on this webpage should encourage.
 My main focus is on neural networks.
 I am interested in sparse neural computation in order to create fast, robust, and optimal learning systems.
 I am currently working on neural networks and deep learning, focusing on neural architecture search and analysis to achieve this goal.
 I aim to integrate inspiration from neuroscience to inform neural design in the long term.
 I like to collaborate with interdisciplinary researchers where problems introduce challenges to deep learning, neural networks, and optimization.
 Do read examples of my work and do get in touch at v.k.ojha[at]reading.ac.uk. -->
 ## Major Funded Project